 Part of the walk back down.

-Here’s a video showing mountains and glaciers in the Hunza Valley by drone that includes Rakaposhi.
-Subscribe to my YouTube channel for more vids!
+Here’s a video showing mountains and glaciers in the Hunza Valley by a drone that includes Rakaposhi.
+Subscribe to my YouTube channel for more vids if you like what you see.

 For more guides on the Karakoram area and other parts of Pakistan take a look at my Pakistan destinations page.